 - Aids in c-section wound healing and scar pain

-Maternity and postpartum compression garments are available through Aeroflow Breastpumps.
+Pregnancy support and postpartum compression garments are available through Aeroflow Breastpumps.
 All garments have been designed by medical experts to provide real health benefits.
 These medical-grade devices most often require a prescription from your doctor to obtain through insurance.
-If maternity or postpartum compression could help you throughout your motherhood journey, be sure to fill out our quick and easy Qualify Through Insurance Form.
+If pregnancy support or postpartum compression could help you throughout your motherhood journey, be sure to fill out our quick and easy Qualify Through Insurance Form.

 Information in blogs should not be used as a substitute for medical care or consultation.